 |Dimensions (mm)||94 x 34||94 x 34|

-There is little in the way of colour fringing though colours are a little flat and lack great clarity though this may be improved in the current incarnation.
+There is little in the way of colour fringing though colours are a little flat and lack great clarity.
+This may be improved in the current incarnation.
 The glass has been upgraded in the intervening years and coatings added and improved.
 Whereas mine came with all glass exposed to the air given single coating, this is now multi.
 Combined with an Exit Pupil of just 2.5, performance and image quality is better in good light.
 It is seldom that I attempt to use this monocular at dusk as the image is unsurprisingly quite dark.
 But that has been more than made up for on occasion during the day, for example, the ability to use this little lightweight monocular to focus on Odonata at close range.
-Something few other monoculars will permit.
+This is something few other monoculars will permit.
 The close focus capability of this instrument is almost in a class of its own.

 Few accessories came with my little monocular when I purchased it almost a quarter of a century ago.
 There was a cleaning cloth (lost to the mists of time), a hand strap (likewise lost) and a small brown leatherette zip case.
 I never liked this due to the snagging zip and the lack of waterproofness so always carry it in either a small DCF drawstring baggie or a zip lock sandwich bag, or both.
 Unprotected as it is, it is not surprising that the body has sustained a multitude of scratches over time, but internal optics are still in place.
 The latest model Gallery Scope comes with soft case with handstrap and dust caps.
 The dust caps do not permanently fix on and are easily lost or mislaid, as were mine decades ago.
 For a handstrap I have on occasion added a short length of cordage to the hanger on the side of the ‘scope, but more often than not, do not bother with anything.